nathants/mcptools/README.md

 #### How It Works

-1. Register a shell script with a tool name, description, and parameter specification
+1. Register a shell script or inline command with a tool name, description, and parameter specification
 2. Start the proxy server, which implements the MCP protocol
-3. When a tool is called, parameters are passed as environment variables to the script
+3. When a tool is called, parameters are passed as environment variables to the script/command
-4. The script's output is returned as the tool response
+4. The script/command's output is returned as the tool response

 #### Parameter Types